 I posted a question on my Facebook fan page: How old is the oldest pair of shoes in your closet?
 It elicited quite a response!
 As I started to type my response, a beautiful memory flooded my mind and the story of The Missing Boots was born.

-I wonder how many of us still have old shoes or boots in our closets due to sentimental reasons… I have a pair of boots from my teen years.
-They are about 34 years old.
+I wonder how many of us still have old shoes or boots in our closets due to sentimental reasons.
+I have a pair of boots that are about 34 years old.
 Why?
 My shoes and boots used to go missing every so often.
 It was the weirdest thing.

 The Story Of the Missing Boots